awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-java.md

 }
 ```

-The following example builds on the previous example of creating a trust policy, setting S3 Batch Operations and S3 Object Lock configuration permissions and shows how to bypass retention governance with across multiples objects and creates a Batch Operations job that will use the manifest bucket and reports the results in the reports bucket\.
+The following example builds on the previous example of creating a trust policy, and setting S3 Batch Operations and S3 Object Lock configuration permissions\.
+It shows how to bypass retention governance across multiple objects and creates a Batch Operations job that uses the manifest bucket and reports the results in the reports bucket\.

 ```
 public void allowBypassGovernance() {